DrrDom/sirms/README.txt

 Notes
 -----
 1. You need to standardize your structures before simplex descriptors calculation.
+2. Compounds in the input sdf-file must contain titles.
-2. JSON-file is a dictionary of pre-computed simplexes to speed up the calculation.
+3. JSON-file is a dictionary of pre-computed simplexes to speed up the calculation.
 You can disable its usage by -n option in command line

 License
 -----